Multi Proxy Anchor Family Loss for Several Types of Gradients: Conclusion

 \section{Conclusion}

-We have proposed the multi-proxies anchor (MPA) loss which is extended SoftTriple loss and ProxyAnchor loss.
+We have proposed the multi-proxies anchor (MPA) family losses, which are extended SoftTriple loss and ProxyAnchor loss.
 MPA loss has solved two problems of SoftTriple loss and ProxyAnchor loss.
-(1) MPA loss is flexible, fitting to the real-world datasets with several local centers.
-(2) MPA loss solves the gradient issues for backpropagation compared with SoftTriple loss and leads to higher accuracy.
-Besides, MPA loss has demonstrated better accuracy than ProxyAnchor loss, and MPA's multi-proxies have been efficient for real-world datasets.
-We have also proposed the normalized discounted cumulative gain (nDCG@k) metric as the effective DML performance metric. nDCG@k metric demonstrated more flexibility and effectiveness while keeping good stability than conventional DML performance metrics like recall@k metric and MAP@R metric.
-The similarity is affected by several factors like the kind of object, situation, and background.
-Conventional DML approaches focus on the kind of object, and our future work studies a new DML approach which is considered several factors.
+(1) MPA loss is flexible, fitting real-world datasets with multiple local centers.
+(2) MPA loss solves the gradient problems for backpropagation compared with SoftTriple loss, leading to higher accuracy.
+Additionally, we also proposed data-wise multi-proxies anchor (MPA-DW) loss and all-paired multi-proxies anchor (MPA-AP) loss.
+These losses can generate more stable gradients than MPA loss.
+Particularly, MPA-AP was the most accurate of the MPA-family losses.
+Therefore, data-wise losses are considered useful.
+We have also proposed the normalized discounted cumulative gain (nDCG@k) metric as the effective DML performance metric.
+The nDCG@k metric showed more flexibility and effectiveness while maintaining good stability than traditional DML performance metrics such as recall@k and MAP@R metrics.
+Several factors influence the similarity, including object type, situation, and background.
+Conventional DML approaches focus on the kind of objecttype, but our future work studies a new DML approach that considers multiple factors.